-These reflections help us understand how and why this kind of support can have an indelible impact on the livelihoods of artists, particularly those who represent our focus on equity-women, artists of color, and deaf and disabled artists.
+These reflections help us understand how and why this kind of support can have an indelible impact on the livelihoods of artists, particularly women artists, artists of color, and deaf and disabled artists.
 While we've included quotations from artists in this report, we've omitted direct attributions so as to preserve their anonymity.